 There is your gross income (the raw sums you are paid pre-tax and pre-deductions) and, then, there is your "adjusted gross income" (AGI).
 AGI is what you get after you adjust your gross income down by mathematically "deducting" the necessary costs incurred throughout the tax year that directly benefitted your business from the total.
 If you put in the effort, you only pay taxes on the resulting lower sum -- which can add up to thousands of dollars in savings.

-Typical business expenses that may qualify for tax deductions for independent consultants include:
+Typical business expenses that may qualify for self-employed tax deductions for independent consultants include:

 There are just a few examples but the 1099 deductions list gets longer and there are lots of opportunities to write off quite a bit from your AGI.
 If you pay attention to your spending, hold on to your business expense receipts, and keep clear and updated records of what you spend on which goods and services, you can save quite a bit of money in taxes!!

 As a 1099 contractor, you'll also be paid in full for your services.
 Unlike a salaried employee who has their taxes withheld from their paychecks, a freelancer will be paid without any withholdings.
 If they received payments in full via PayPal or Venmo, they would have to pay taxes on their earnings later.

 Note: Now, if you are looking for the best tool for the job of tracking and sorting your tax receipts -- one that will automate the majority of these tasks and improve the health of your business accounting in general -- try Bonsai Tax!
 Claim your 14-day free trial today.

 Independent contractors, in most cases, are responsible for paying the following two types of taxes.